Seth Putnam: Feuds and incidents

-Feud with Chris Barnes
+Chris Barnes

-There was friction between Putnam and Six Feet Under vocalist Chris Barnes.
-According to Putnam's defunct website, Putnam and Josh Martin (Anal Cunt guitarist) went to a Six Feet Under show to hand out fliers looking for a drummer.
-They heckled Barnes during the Six Feet Under set, with Putnam yelling "Ha ha!
-You got kicked out of Cannibal Corpse!" leading to an altercation between the three after Six Feet Under finished playing.
-The incident culminated with Six Feet Under's roadies ganging up on Putnam, while Martin grabbed Barnes' wrists, and ended when Barnes fled to his tour bus and hid there.
-Anal Cunt released the song "Chris Barnes Is a Pussy" on their 1999 album It Just Gets Worse in retaliation.
-According to Putnam in an interview with Capital Chaos TV several years later, Six Feet Under went out of their way to avoid playing in the same city as Anal Cunt several years after the incident.
-Putnam stated "I guess he (Chris Barnes) is still afraid of me".
-Despite the feud, Putnam eventually became a fan of Six Feet Under and stated that "Murdered in the Basement" was his favorite of the band's songs.
-Martin also said that Putnam saw Cannibal Corpse live on their Eaten Back To Life tour.
+In 1996, Putnam attended a Six Feet Under show to recruit a new drummer for Anal Cunt.
+During Six Feet Under’s set Putnam began to heckle vocalist Chris Barnes, following the show, Barnes grabbed Putnam by the shirt resulting in him challenging Barnes to a fight outside the venue.
+According to Putnam as he was exiting the venue he was jumped by Six Feet Under’s roadies, and was thrown out of the venue.
+Putnam later released the song "Chris Barnes Is a Pussy" as retaliation to the incident.

+Despite the feud between the two Putnam later stated in 2003, that he became a fan of Six Feet Under’s music.

 Hatebreed incident

 Anal Cunt were booked to play at the second New England Metal and Hardcore Festival in 2000.
 Misfits headlined the main stage, Anal Cunt headlined the second stage and Hatebreed headlined the Commercial Street Cafe.
 Problems arose when the Hatebreed set was shut down due to problems with the sound system, so security moved Hatebreed to Anal Cunt's stage, and set them up to play before them.
 This apparently upset the audience that were expecting to see Anal Cunt, and according to Josh Martin, vocalist Jamey Jasta got angry and called the crowd a bunch of "washed up metalheads" and allegedly claimed that Hatebreed were more popular and sold more records than Anal Cunt.
 Putnam and Martin were at the bar next door not knowing what was going on, but returned by the time the Hatebreed set was over to see that Putnam was yelled at by Jasta.
 A melee then ensued.
-Martin who owned a VHS tape of the fight (which ended up getting lost) claimed that Putnam was standing 20 feet away watching the melee ensue.
+Martin, who owned a VHS tape of the fight (which ended up getting lost), claimed that Putnam was standing 20 feet away watching the melee ensue.
 Putnam was arrested by the end of the night, along with his wife.

 In February 2021, Jamey Jasta interviewed Jimmy Bower from Eyehategod on his podcast "The Jasta Show".
 Jasta mentioned a story where Putnam requested a mop to make sure the stage was clean because people were skating on it and eventually ended up attacking the audience with it instead.
 He also said he used to distribute Anal Cunt's albums and book their shows.
 Bower told stories of Putnam using a fire extinguisher on stage and getting foam all over Eyehategod's gear.

+In 2008, interview with the BrooklynVegan Putnam stated he would have liked to meet both Barnes and Jasta "so [he] can beat the living shit out of both of their little pussy asses."